polesphp/json/README.md

 * Define name re-mapping logic, e.g. (`public $dateOfBirth` becomes JSON property `date_of_birth`)
 * Have a nice DSL to explicitely define a JSON schema without inferring via Reflection.

+# License

+All work found under this repository is licensed under the [Apache License 2.0](LICENSE).

+# Contributing

+If you wish to contribute to this project, make sure to read the [Contribution Guidelines](CONTRIBUTING.md) first!